pbrizardo/arcSlider/README.md

 # arcSlider

 A pure javascript library that utilizes SVG functions to make a responsive widget.
+The arc is customizable by degrees (eg. 220 degress will create a horseshoe like arc that opens downwards)

 <br />

 - [Demo](http://plnkr.co/edit/v3t0XIE1EIst0qHWIXeD?p=preview)

 ###TODO
 Add flag to remove responsive behavior.
+Add cursor
+Add ability to change arc position (eg. vertical)

 ###To use
 ```sh